Click Here

 Belmont Day School

+This annual event brings together our after-school and summer camp communities for an autumnal celebration.
+Everyone in the school community is cordially invited to join us.
 There will be trunk-or-treating, scavenger hunts, snacks, drinks, live music with our very own Mr. Staples and his band, and other fun activities.
-There is no need to RSVP, and you do not have to decorate a trunk to attend.
-We hope you can join us in your favorite costume or outfit to gather with the auxiliary programs community to share in some fall joy.
+Wear your favorite costume or outfit and gather with the auxiliary programs community to share in some fall joy.

-We need volunteers to decorate trunks!
-If you would like to decorate your vehicle’s trunk, please sign up here.
-For any additional questions regarding trunk sign-up up please reach out to Denali Kikuchi at dkikuchi@belmontday.org.
+We need volunteers to decorate trunks—please sign up here.
+For additional questions regarding trunk sign-up up please reach out to Denali Kikuchi at dkikuchi@belmontday.org.
 We hope to see you there!

 FALL FEST